-Section 2-156-150 of the Ordinance provides that every person who qualifies as a candidate for elected City office thereby becomes a "reporting individual" and must file a Statement of Financial Interests with the Board within five (5) days of becoming a reporting
+Section 2-156-150 of the Ordinance provides that every person who qualifies as a candidate for elected City office thereby becomes a "reporting individual" and must file a Statement of Financial Interests with the Board within five (5) days of becoming a reporting individual, unless he or she has already filed a Statement in that calendar year.
+The Board shall administer the filing requirement as follows:

-- 1) The date of qualification's a "candidate" is, determined in accordance with the definition of the term "candidate" iii Article 9 of the Illinois Election Code, codified at 10 ILCS 5/9-1 et seq., as amended. - 2) Five (5) days after qualifying as a candidate, the candidate must file a Statement of Financial Interests with the Board. - 3) Within seven (7) days of learning that a candidate has not met the filing requirement of §2-156-150 of the Ordinance, the Board shall send written notice that the candidate is required to file a Statement within fifteen (15) days of theidate of the Board's letter, and explain the consequences for failure to file.
+- 1) The date of qualification's a "candidate" is,determined in accordance with the definition of the term "candidate" iii Article 9 of the Illinois Election Code, codified at 10 ILCS 5/9-1 et seq., as amended. - 2) Five (5) days after qualifying as a candidate, the candidate must file a Statement of Financial Interests with the Board. - 3) Within seven (7) days of learning that a candidate has not met the filing requirement of §2-156-150 of the Ordinance, the Board shall send written notice that the candidate is required to file a Statement within fifteen (15) days of theidate of the Board's letter, and explain the consequences for failure to file.